heal-research/symbolicregression.github.io/_posts/2025-12-01-a-powerful-database-for-expressions.md

 ## Try it yourself

-The full Jupyter Notebook is available [here](https://github.com/folivetti/reggression/tree/main/tutorials/blog) And rEGGression repository also host some [tutorials](https://github.com/folivetti/reggression/tree/main/tutorials)
+The full Jupyter Notebook is available [here](https://github.com/folivetti/reggression/tree/main/tutorials/blog) and the rEGGression repository also host some [tutorials](https://github.com/folivetti/reggression/tree/main/tutorials)

 ## References
 <a id="1">[1]</a> de França, Fabrício Olivetti, and Gabriel Kronberger.
 "Improving Genetic Programming for Symbolic Regression with Equality Graphs." _Proceedings of the Genetic and Evolutionary Computation Conference_.
 2025.